 “We had a mild winter last year and this winter has been relatively mild as well, so there haven’t been many opportunities to go skiing or snowboarding around Rochester,” slip and fall lawyer Ross Cellino said.
 “It’s really important to take it easy the few times on the slopes, and be extra careful getting on and off chairlifts.”

 Not all injuries happen on the slopes.
 Many accidents occur on ski lifts and near lodges.
 In almost every case, ski areas are required to get permits to operate chairlifts, and officials regularly inspect ski areas for possible malfunctions or safety concerns.

 In many cases, the injury may not be the result of a lift malfunction; operators also have a responsibility to make sure skiers safely proceed onto a lift platform and unload in an equally safe manner.

-Although skiing and snowboarding has its risks, Rochester slip and fall lawyers at Cellino & Barnes say most injuries occur off the slopes, at other areas where snow and ice can build-up to dangerous levels.
+Although skiing and snowboarding have their risks, Rochester slip and fall lawyers at Cellino & Barnes say most injuries occur off the slopes, at other areas where snow and ice can build up to dangerous levels.

 THE RISKS OFF THE MOUNTAIN

 One of the things skiers enjoy most about the sport is going to the lodge afterward for a hot cocoa.
 Many of the injuries that occur at ski resorts, and other businesses in the winter, occur near establishments where melting snow and ice has puddled on the floor.